Trigonal trapezohedron

 In geometry, a trigonal trapezohedron is a polyhedron with six congruent quadrilateral faces, which may be scalene or rhomboid.
 The variety with rhombus-shaped faces is a rhombohedron.

 An alternative name for the same shape is the trigonal deltohedron.

 Geometry

 Six identical rhombic faces can construct two configurations of trigonal trapezohedra.
 The acute or prolate form has three acute angle corners of the rhombic faces meeting at the two polar axis vertices.
 The obtuse or oblate or flat form has three obtuse angle corners of the rhombic faces meeting at the two polar axis vertices.

 More strongly than having all faces congruent, the trigonal trapezohedra are isohedral figures, meaning that they have symmetries that take any face to any other face.

+3D model of a trigonal trapezohedron.

 Special cases

 A cube is a special case of a trigonal trapezohedron, since a square is a special case of a rhombus.

 A gyroelongated triangular bipyramid constructed with equilateral triangles can also be seen as a trigonal trapezohedron when its coplanar triangles are merged into rhombi.

 The two golden rhombohedra are the acute and obtuse form of the trigonal trapezohedron with golden rhombus faces.

 Copies of these can be assembled to form other convex polyhedra with golden rhombus faces, including the Bilinski dodecahedron and rhombic triacontahedron.